 In February 2016, the FASB issued guidance which supersedes much of the current guidance for leases.
-The new standard requires lessees to recognize a right-of-use asset and a lease liability on their balance sheets for all the leases with terms greater than twelve months.
+The new guidance requires lessees to recognize a right-of-use asset and a lease liability on their balance sheets for all the leases with terms greater than twelve months.
 Based on certain criteria, leases will be classified as either financing or operating, with classification affecting the pattern of expense recognition in the income statement.
 For leases with a term of twelve months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 If a lessee makes this election, it should recognize lease expense for such leases generally on a straight-line basis over the lease term.
 The guidance is effective for fiscal years beginning after December 15, 2018, and interim periods within those years, with early adoption permitted.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach includes a number of optional practical expedients primarily focused on leases that commenced before the effective date of the new guidance, including continuing to account for leases that commence before the effective date in accordance with previous guidance, unless the lease is modified.
-The Company is evaluating the impact of the adoption of the standard on its consolidated financial statements.
+The Company has evaluated the impact of the adoption of the guidance on its consolidated financial statements and expects to record a right-of-use asset and lease liability for certain of its leases as of the adoption date.
+The adoption of the guidance will not have a material effect on the Company's financial statements.